UPDATE ON GATEWAY TO COLLEGE AND PATHWAYS EARLY COLLEGE PROGRAMS

 How does it work?

-Gateway graduates earn their high school diploma from Mahar while earning free college credits toward an Associate degree or certificate at MWCC.
+Gateway graduates earn their high school diploma while earning free college credits toward an Associate degree or certificate at MWCC.

 All classes take place on MWCC campuses.
 During the first semester, students complete coursework in core academic subjects at the Gardner Campus.
 In subsequent semesters, students are guided toward a pathway or college major based on courses needed for both the high school diploma and an MWCC Associate degree/certificate.
 At that point, students have the opportunity to enroll in courses at other MWCC campuses (Leominster and Devens).
 They have full access to MWCC support services, student activities and free tutoring including MCAS support.